zawakin/promptogen/docs/en/docs/getting-started/prompt.md

     Attributes:
         name: The name of the prompt.
         description: A description of the prompt.
-        input_parameters: The parameter information of the prompt's input.
+        input_parameters: The parameter information for the prompt's input.
-        output_parameters: The parameter information of the prompt's output.
+        output_parameters: The parameter information for the prompt's output.
         template: An example of the prompt.
-        examples: A list of examples of the prompt.
+        examples: A list of examples for the prompt.
     """

     name: str